top of page

 Who should I contact if I'm interested?

-If you have any questions about the study, please get in touch with Dr. Sophie Phillips (sphil@uwo.ca).
+If you are interested in participating or have any questions about the study, please fill out the form.

 The SUNRISE Study: International Study of 24-Hour Movement Behaviours in the Early Years